growmedevelopment/Dev-documentations/Documentation.md

 **Script:** `create_wp_temp_folder`
 Scans all WordPress apps under /home/runcloud/webapps on a server, ensures the WP_TEMP_DIR is defined in wp-config.php, and creates the /wp-content/temp/ directory if missing.
 Prevents the “Missing a Temporary Folder” WordPress error during uploads or updates.
 ---

+###  Independent scripts (run directly)

+### ✅ Vultr vs RunCloud Server Sync Checker
+**Script:** `check_missing_servers`
+Fetches all active servers from both Vultr and RunCloud APIs, compares them by IP address, and identifies servers that exist in Vultr but not in RunCloud.
+If discrepancies are found, generates and sends an HTML summary email to NOTIFY_EMAIL listing the unmatched servers.
+---

+### ✅ Remote Ping Monitor Deployer
+**Script:** `ping_report.sh`
+This script sets up a simple monitoring system on a remote server.
+Once installed, the server will automatically check every day if your Vultr-hosted servers are online.
+It sends you an easy-to-read email report showing which servers are up, down, and how fast they respond.
+The setup is automatic — it installs what’s needed, saves your access token securely, and runs every night without you having to log in again.
+---

+### ✅ Old Backup Cleaner
+**Script:** `remove_old_backups`
+This script helps keep your backup storage tidy.
+It checks which websites still exist and compares them to the folders in your Vultr backup storage.
+If it finds backups for websites that no longer exist, it marks them as “orphaned” and removes them.
+It also clears out old daily and weekly backups for active sites, keeping only the latest ones.
+You can run it in safe “dry run” mode to preview what it would delete — no surprises.
+⚠️ Note: Use this script no more than once per week to avoid hitting API rate limits.
+---

 ## 🚀 Quick Start